Chaos Communication Congress: History

 The congress is held in Germany.
 It started in 1984 in Hamburg, moved to Berlin in 1998, and back to Hamburg in 2012, having exceeded the capacity of the Berlin venue with more than 4500 attendees.
 Since then, it attracts an increasing number of people: around 6600 attendees in 2012, over 13000 in 2015, and more than 15000 in 2017.
-From 2017 to 2019 it has taken place at the Trade Fair Grounds in Leipzig, since the Hamburg venue (CCH) was closed for renovation in 2017 and the existing space was not enough for the growing congress.
+From 2017 to 2019, it took place at the Trade Fair Grounds in Leipzig, since the Hamburg venue (CCH) was closed for renovation in 2017 and the existing space was not enough for the growing congress.
 The congress moved back to Hamburg in 2023, after the renovation of CCH was finished.

 A large range of speakers are featured.
 The event is organized by volunteers called Chaos Angels.
 The non-members entry fee for four days was €100 in 2016, and was raised to €120 in 2018 to include a public transport ticket for the Leipzig area.

 An important part of the congress are the assemblies, semi-open spaces with clusters of tables and internet connections for groups and individuals to collaborate and socialize in projects, workshops and hands-on talks.
 These assembly spaces, introduced at the 2012 meeting, combine the hack center project space and distributed group spaces of former years.

 From 1997 to 2004 the congress also hosted the annual German Lockpicking Championships.
 2005 was the first year the Congress lasted four days instead of three and lacked the German Lockpicking Championships.

 2020 was the first year where the Congress did not take place at a physical location due to the COVID-19 pandemic, giving way to the first Remote Chaos Experience (rC3).

 The Chaos Computer Club announced to return to the now newly renovated Congress Center Hamburg for the 37th edition of the Chaos Communication Congress.
-The announcement confirms the usual date of 27-30 December, notably omitting the year it will be held.
+The announcement confirms the usual date of 27–30 December, notably omitting the year it will be held.
 On 18 October 2022, they confirmed that the congress will indeed not be held in 2022.
 On 6 October 2023, the CCC announced that 37C3 will take place again on the usual dates in 2023.